pattybruh/minispark/README.md

   constructor which we use to read from files.
 The output RDD has one `FILE*` per partition, no dependencies, and an `identity` mapper which simply returns the `FILE*` whenever a partition is iterated.
+  There will not be any case that a RDD from `RDDFromFiles` will be a root RDD, which might iterate forever.

 ### Aside: understanding Join and PartitionBy
 Although you won't have to implement joiners or partitioners, we